 To account for the difference in firm characteristics among stocks, we obtain the market capitalization and the price-to-book ratio from Datastream based on the most recent data available, as of June 2007.
-The receivables-to-sales ratio, leverage (total debt-to-asset) ratio, short-term (ST) debt-to-asset ratio, and dividend yield are obtained from the Compustat database, based on the latest fiscal year-end data prior to July 2007.
+The receivables-to-sales ratio, leverage (total debt-to-asset) ratio, ST debt-to-asset ratio, and dividend yield are obtained from the Compustat database, based on the latest fiscal year-end data prior to July 2007.
 In addition, we calculate the Amihud illiquidity measure (Illiquidity) as the ratio of the daily absolute stock return to the dollar trading volume, averaged over July 2006 to June 2007.
-Panel A of Table 2 shows that the 30% most exposed U.S. nonfinancial stocks tend to be larger and more liquid than the rest of U.S. nonfinancial stocks (i.e., nonexposed, nonfinancial stocks).
+Panel A of Table II shows that the 30% most exposed US nonfinancial stocks tend to be larger and more liquid than the rest of US nonfinancial stocks (i.e., nonexposed, nonfinancial stocks).
 This corresponds to the general finding that fund ownership is biased toward larger and more liquid stocks; such characteristics should attenuate any return effect fund sales may have on exposed stocks.
-On average, the exposed stocks also have higher leverage but lower receivables-to-sales, price-to-book, and short-term debt-to-asset ratios than nonexposed stocks.
+On average, the exposed stocks also have higher leverage but lower receivables-to-sales, price-to-book, and ST debt-to-asset ratios than nonexposed stocks.